rwth-irt/SIMPLE-C-docker/README.md

 - It is of course possible to add further packages this way as well.
 - If you want to include packages whose source code can be built with a simple `colcon build` command, then move them into the `./build/files/ros_pkgs/` directory.
 The contents of it are copied into `/ROS_WORKSPACE/src/` before running `colcon build`.
 - (This is how the online calibration package is built.
 Its source is copied to `./build/files/ros_pkgs/` in the script `./rebuild.sh`.)
-- Remember to add new packages to `./config/launch.yaml`, the default ROS2 launch file, if they should be run automatically.
+- Remember to add new packages to `./config/launch.py`, the default ROS2 launch file, if they should be run automatically.

+## Web visualization
+The standard launch file will also start an HTTP server hosting the web visualization interface on port 8000.
+It is copied into the Docker image from `./build/files/index.html`.
+See the respective git repository for build instructions.